-Inviscid drag predictions obtained with the simulated base wake, are compared with the viscous drag predictions including wind tunnel wall effects and with the corresponding experimental data in figure 27 for subsonic through low supersonic mach numbers.
+Inviscid drag predictions obtained with the simulated base wake are compared with the viscous drag predictions including windtunnel wall effects and with the corresponding experimental data in Fig. 27 for subsonic through low-supersonic Mach numbers.

 The theoretical predictions agree well with the test data except at the lowest supersonic Mach numbers (Mach 1.025 and 1.05).
-The difference in the drag predictions is believed due wind tunnel interference effects that were not adequately captured by the theoretical analysis models.
+The difference in the drag predictions is believed to be due to wind-tunnel interference effects that were not adequately captured by the theoretical analysis models.